moderndatacompany/dataos.info/docs/resources/stacks/scanner/cataloging.md

 ## Detailed Page

-When the user click on the name of the workflow, the page redirects to the detailed page of that particular Workflow as shown below:
+When the user click on the name of the Workflow, the page redirects to the detailed page of that particular Workflow as shown below:

 <img src="/resources/stacks/scanner/scanner_img//03-catalogin-scanner.png"  class="center" style="width:45rem; display: block; margin: 0 auto; box-shadow: 4px 4px 10px rgba(0, 0, 0, 0.3);" />